 Letting us know if you are going to miss an appointment as soon as possible makes the best use of NHS resources and gives us the opportunity to offer your appointment to another person, so we appreciate your co-operation.

 Fax: 01226 438888

-The above information is also available in a leaflet.
-To download a copy please click the following link Barnsley Therapy Dietetics
+The above information is also available to download in our Barnsley Therapy Dietetics leaflet.